armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

    application: ivan-nginx
    # Map of deployment target
    targets:
-     # Name of the deployment.
+     # Name of the environment you want to deploy to
      dev-west:
        # The account name that a deployment target cluster got assigned when you installed the Remote Network Agent (RNA) on it.
        account: cdf-dev